video-dev/can-autoplay/README.md

 // Promise API
 canAutoplay.audio().then(result => {
   if (result) {
-    // Can autoplay
+    // Can auto-play
   } else {
-    // Can not autoplay
+    // Can not auto-play
   }
 })

-// async/await API
-if (await canAutoplay.audio()) {
-  // Can autoplay
-} else {
-  // Can not autoplay
-}
 ```

 ### `getError()`